1d51/mv-mod-loader/README.md

 ## Known Issues
 - A heavily modded game can take up to several minutes to launch for the first time.
 After that, it will take a few more seconds than normal.
 - The plugin can't currently handle loading other plugins.
-Files inside of the `www/js` folder of a mod will be ignored.
+Files inside the `www/js` folder of a mod will be ignored.